-ESSER Fiscal Require ment: Maintenaı nce of Effo ort (MOE)
+ESSER Fiscal Requirement: Maintenance of Effort (MOE)

-MOE Calculations under the CRRSA and ARP Acts Overall state spending BASELINE-Avera State supp elementa secondary ea dollars ar percentage state spe ge of Fiscal Year ry and ducation in nd as a of overall ending a percento overall s spendi ucation and as age of state
+MOE Calculations under the CRRSA and ARP Acts Overall State spending BASELINE-Avera State supp elementa secondary ea dollars ar percentage State spa ge of Fiscal Year ry and ducation ir nd as a of overall ending a percent overall spenc ucation and as age of State

 FY 2017 \$ \$ % \$ %

-- FY 2018 \$ \$ % \$ %
+FY 2018 \$ \$ % \$ %

 FY 2019 \$ \$ % \$ %

 Average \$ \$ % \$ %

-COMPLI ANCE-Each of Fi scal Years 2022 & 2023 C ompared to the Bc seline
+COMPLI ANCE-Each of Fi scal Years 2022 & 2023 C ompared to the B aseline

 FY 2022 \$ \$ % \$ %

-- FY 2023 \$ \$ % \$ %
+FY 2023 \$ \$ % \$ %

-MOE Requirement under the CRRSA and ARP Acts As a condition of receiving ESSER (and GEER and EANS) funds under the CRRSA Act, a state must maintain support for elementary and secondary education, and separately, for higher education, in fiscal year 2022 at least at the proportional level of support relative to the state's overall spending that is the average of that support provided in fiscal years 2017, 2018, and 2019.
-A state that receives ARP ESSER funds must meet this MOE requirement in each of fiscal years 2022 and 2023.
-How States Demonstrate MOE Compliance Under the CRRSA Act, compare the percentage of total state spending used to support elementary and secondary education in fiscal year 2022 to the baseline percentage; and compare the percentage of total state spending used to support higher education in fiscal year 2022 to the baseline percentage.
+MOE Requirement under the CRRSA and ARP Acts As a condition of receiving ESSER (and GEER and EANS) funds under the CRRSA Act, the State must maintain support for elementary and secondary education, and separately, for higher education, in fiscal year 2022 at least at the proportional level of support relative to the State's overall spending that is the average of that support provided in fiscal years 2017, 2018, and 2019.
+As a condition of receiving ESSER funds under the ARP Act, the State must meet this MOE requirement in each of fiscal years 2022 and 2023.
+How States Demonstrate MOE Compliance Under the CRRSA Act, compare the percentage of total State spending used to support elementary and secondary education in fiscal year 2022 to the baseline percentage; and compare the percentage of total State spending used to support higher education in fiscal year 2022 to the baseline percentage.
 Under the ARP Act, make these comparisons for both fiscal year 2022 and fiscal year 2023 relative to the baseline percentages.

-ESSER Fiscal Requirement: Maintenance of Effort (MOE) State Sources of Data State support data: a state may use either actual state expenditure data or data representing final appropriated or allocated amounts for both the baseline levels and the comparison levels (FY 2022 for CRRSA Act, and FYs 2022 and 2023 for ARP Act).
-State overall spending data: a state must use data on actual state expenditures to demonstrate overall spending, consistent with the statutory reference to "overall State spending."
-A state may not use final appropriated or allocated amounts that differ from actual state expenditures to demonstrate overall state expenditures to demonstrate overall state expenditures to demonstrate from actual state expenditures to demonstrate overall state expenditures to demonstrate compliance with the MOE requirements.
-MOE Data Submission Dates Baseline data: each state must submit baseline data by May 17, 2021.
-FY 2022 data: each state must submit FY 2022 interim data on appropriated or allocated amounts for state support for elementary and secondary education, state support for higher education, and overall state spending by December 30, 2021.
-Each state must submit final expenditure data for FY 2022 overall state spending in spring 2023.
-FY 2023 data: each state must submit FY 2023 interim data on appropriated or allocated amounts for state support for elementary and secondary education, state support for higher education, and overall state spending by December 30, 2021.
-Each state must submit FY 2023 interim data on appropriated or allocated amounts for state support for elementary and secondary education, state support for higher education, and overall state spending by December 30, 2022.
-Each state must submit final expenditure data for FY
+ESSER Fiscal Requirement: Maintenance of Effort (MOE) State Sources of Data State support data: the State may use either actual State expenditure data or data representing final appropriated or allocated amounts for both the baseline levels and the comparison levels (FY 2022 for CRRSA Act, and FYs 2022 and 2023 for ARP Act).
+State overall spending data: the State must use data on actual State expenditures to demonstrate overall spending, consistent with the statutory reference to "overall State spending."
+The State may not use final appropriated or allocated amounts that differ from actual State expenditures to demonstrate compliance with the MOE requirements.
+MOE Data Submission Dates Baseline data: the State must submit baseline data by May 17, 2021.
+FY 2022 data: the State must submit FY 2022 interim data on appropriated or allocated amounts for State support for elementary and secondary education, State support for higher education, and overall State spending by December 30, 2021.
+The State must submit final expenditure data for FY 2022 overall State spending in spring 2023.
+FY 2023 data: the State must submit FY 2023 interim data on appropriated or allocated amounts for state support for elementary and secondary education, State support for higher education, and overall State spending by December 30, 2021.
+The State must submit FY 2023 interim data on appropriated or allocated amounts for state support for elementary and secondary education, State support for higher education, and overall State spending by December 30, 2022.
+The State must submit final expenditure data for FY

-2023 overall state spending in spring 2024.
+2023 overall State spending in spring 2024.